Home Archives Books

 A lot of the trip was spent on pretty normal things such as walking around Waikiki.
 Matt has been really into stroller walks and most days I ended up taking him out multiple times, sometimes for two or three hours at a time.
 Unlike Zack at this age, he didn't care so much about finding a place to run around (though he did enjoy the recently expanded playground near Ward), but he recently developed an elevator obsession so I would often have to spend at least some of that time riding up an down an elevator somewhere for 20 - 30 minutes.
 Fortunately, he also really took to the swimming pool.
 While he never hated water before, he wasn't a huge fan either.
 However, after a little bit of time getting used to his new vest and water wings (replacing our old float), he fell in love with swimming so he, Zack, my mom, and I spent quite a lot of time at the pool as well.

-We also visited a lot of favorite restaurants and found some good new ones such as Istanbul (a Turkish place I wish I'd checked out years ago) and San Paolo Pizzeria (a fairly new restaurant that applies the Brazilian steak house model to pizza).
+We also visited a bunch of favorite restaurants and found some good new ones such as Istanbul (a Turkish place I wish I'd checked out years ago) and San Paolo Pizzeria (a fairly new restaurant that applies the Brazilian steak house model to pizza).
 Of course, we didn't just swim and eat.
 We hit up some familiar sightseeing spots like the Polynesian Cultural Center and Dole Plantation that I've already written about a lot in the past so I won't rehash them here.
 Zack and I also revisited the Aquaventure course at Wai Kai, which had added some fun new obstacles since last year.
 And we got one really nice beach day at Waikiki.
 Only one, unfortunately, due to having to deal with a lot of days with questionable or just plain bad weather.

 I'll follow this with a handful of daily entries for the new things we did and a final wrap-up for the Hawaii Travelogue series (at least for the time being).